Full professor in Physics

 Invited speaker at several international conferences and referee for many scientific journals.
 Chairman of the XAFS14 and LAM14 international conferences, he is co-editor of 3 books of proceedings, one EPJ Special Topic issue and 1 book about GnXAS.

-He has been, several times, invited scientist at SSRL , ESRF, and invited professor at University of Paris-Sud (XI), UPMC (Paris VI, international chair), Rennes.
+He has been, several times, invited scientist at SSRL , ESRF, and in Japan (Aichi, Toyama, Kumamoto) and invited professor at University of Paris-Sud (XI), UPMC (Paris VI, international chair), Rennes.

-Current president of the Italian Synchrotron Radiation Society and ex-officio chair of the International X-ray Absorption Society ( IXAS).
+Past president of the Italian Synchrotron Radiation Society and past chair of the International X-ray Absorption Society ( IXAS).

 He participated to panels for scientific awards, selecting personnel in Universities, INFM and CNR, and for project evaluation (national and international including ESF and NSF).